Shopify/polaris/src/components/VideoThumbnail/README.md

 Images included in video thumbnails are implemented as decorative background images so that they’re skipped by screen readers.

 The play button is keyboard accessible and the `aria-label` includes a timestamp when the `videoLength` prop is set.
-For example, a video of length 80 is read as “Play video of length 1 minute and 20 seconds”.
+For example, an 80 second video reads as “Play video of length 1 minute and 20 seconds”.
 If no `videoLength` prop is provided, the default label reads “Play video”.

 <!-- /content-for -->